yiakwy-xpu-ml-framework-team/HPC-2025/2025-3/Efficient MoE Align & Sort in SGLagn Fused MoE/Design Efficient MoE Align & Sort in SGLang Fused MoE.md

 ## Conclusion

 The new algorithm accelerate MoE Align & Sort in both CUDA and ROCm platform significantly up to 3x ~ 7x by maximize the usage of LDS and vector registers.
+We observed memory bounded op may perform worse in a multiple die chip compared to a single die chip.

 However details of the algorithm can be still polished to improve cache hit rate and main memory coalecsing rate.

 ## Acknowledgement

-Special thanks to Prof Zhang Han, Doctor Wang HanJun from NUS team for collabration in MI100 verification, and Zev Rekhter in MI300X verication.
+Special thanks to Prof Zhang Han (hanzhangqin8@gmail.com), Doctor Wang YunHong (yunhongwang2000@gmail.com) from NUS team for the collabration in MI100/MI250 performance verification, Zev Rekhter (Connect@reishi.ai) for the collabration in MI300X performance verification and Shuyi Fan for the collabration in H200 verification.

 ## Reference